 Students who must travel to Canada but plan to quarantine outside of Ontario are asked to follow federal and provincial or territorial guidelines.
 In the event of conflicting requirements between federal regulations to enter Canada, and provincial or territorial regulations, you must comply with the most stringent regulations.

 Before you leave your home country, you must review and execute the actions listed on Waterloo’s COVID-19 travel and quarantine checklist.
 The penalties for not complying with the quarantine requirements are severe and should be taken very seriously.

 UHIP has minimal coverage for emergency out of country medical treatment; we recommended that you purchase travel insurance for the duration of your stay in another country.
 Your Studentcare Health & Dental Plan has travel insurance coverage, check your eligibility, limitations and if additional coverage is required.

 Requirements for studying online and outside of Canada

-- Once in-person studies resume, a valid study permit and temporary resident visa (TRV) or electronic travel authorization (eTA) will be necessary to enter Canada and continue your studies.
+- A valid study permit or study permit approval letter, and temporary resident visa (TRV) or electronic travel authorization (eTA), will be necessary to enter Canada and continue your studies.